rdhenderson/rtfm/README.md

 <i>"I can't RTFM"</i>
 <p>This application will search for simplified documentation and examples based on a snippet of code that the user inputs.
 The search results will display multiple code examples and/or documentation related to the search term.</p>

-# Create My Template
-<p>This application will create a form based on user input using a customizable template (created by user).
-There will be multiple categories to choose from for the user and the user will then be able to save the form as a pdf for use later.
-There will be a number assigned to the form which will allow another user to open, review and edit the form</p>

 # GIT Team Guidelines

 * Update your local files <i> frequently </i> by running "git pull origin master" to make sure your code is up-to-date and to avoid merge conflicts.